mcagov/mca-droits-beta-fe/README.md

 # Ubiquitous Language
 - Wreck: a piece of sea wreckage washed up on land.
 In the code, this is referred to as 'property'
+- Droit: a report of a piece of sea wreckage submitted by the public using this app
 - Receivers of wreck: Marine and Coastguard Agency employees who receive the reports of wreckage submitted via this app and decide what to do with it

 # Tools and Technologies Used